Powell Warns That Long Downturn Would Mean Severe Damage

 In testimony to Congress, Powell stressed that the Fed is committed to using all its financial tools to cushion the economic damage from the coronavirus.
 But he said that until the public is confident the disease has been contained, “a full recovery is unlikely.”
 The chairman warned that a prolonged downturn could inflict severe harm especially to low-income workers who have been hit hardest.

-Powell is delivering the first of two days of semi-annual congressional testimony, on Tuesday to the Senate Banking Committee before addressing the House Financial Services Committee on Wednesday.
+Powell delivered the first of two days of semi-annual congressional testimony, on Tuesday to the Senate Banking Committee before addressing the House Financial Services Committee on Wednesday.

 “The longer the downturn lasts, the greater the potential for longer-term damage from permanent job loss and business closures,” Powell said.
 “Long periods of unemployment can erode workers’ skills and hurt their job prospects.”